 The denim brand Triarchy adopted a less is more philosophy

-Mark, Adam, and Ania Taubenfligel founded the denim brand Triarchy in 2011.
+Mark, Adam, and Ania Taubenfligel founded the denim brand Triarchy.
 As it continued to grow, the three siblings became more and more aware of the industry’s adverse impact on the planet, and in 2016, they decided to stop their production in order to find a better way to make jeans.

 After three years of research, Triarchy was reborn as a denim brand focusing on sustainability and responsible manufacturing with a less is more philosophy that does not compromise the traditional quality of the brand’s products.
 Triarchy looks for suppliers with the same values and chooses materials such as TENCEL™, Better Cotton, and recycled metals.
 Moreover, its garments are produced using a recycled water treatment system.
 The brand abolished stretch denim since it is conventionally made with petroleum-based materials until it found a solution: our COREVA™ stretch technology.